Health and wellbeing of child protection clients - advice

 Health and Education Assessment Co-ordinators (HEACs)

-These roles are based in DHHS operational divisions, with a focus on improving systemic responses to health and education assessment, planning and intervention for children and young people in residential care.
+These roles are based in the department's operational divisions, with a focus on improving systemic responses to health and education assessment, planning and intervention for children and young people in residential care.

 The HEAC role involves provision of advice and support to professionals working with young people, as well as the administration of brokerage to support the implementation of health and education plans.